Senators eye $579B in new infrastructure spending, $1T plan

 Biden tasked the senators to keep working as he set out for his first overseas trip after talks collapsed this week with Capito and the GOP senators.

 Republicans prefer a more narrow focus on fixing existing transportation systems, with more modest investments elsewhere.
-They oppose any tax hikes to pay for the new spending.
+They oppose tax hikes to pay for the new spending, and while the 10 lawmakers said the package would not include tax increases, Sen. Mitt Romney, R-Utah, said the package does propose that the gas tax be indexed to rise at the rate of inflation.
+The federal gas tax, now at 18.4 cents per gallon, has not increased since 1993.

+The White House has made clear that indexing the gas tax for inflation or imposing an electric vehicle mileage tax would be nonstarters.
+They would violate the president’s red line against raising taxes on Americans who earn less than $400,000 a year.

 With the Senate narrowly split, 50-50, and most legislation requiring 60 votes to advance past a filibuster, Biden is seeking a bipartisan agreement to ensure passage.
 At the same time, he is also instructing Democrats who control the House and Senate to prepare to pass portions of the package on their own, under special budget rules that enable approval with 51 votes in the Senate.